bhajian/openshift-vault-secret-management/README.md

 that uses service account to authenticate with Vault and receives secrets from Vault.

 ## Vault and Kubernetes authentication workflow
+Vault provides a couple of different ways to authenticate the client.
+There are two main approaches for authenticating a client:
+1- Platform integration
+2- Trusted orchestration platform

+In the following sections, these methods are described in more detail.

 ### Openshift + Vault using Kubernetes service account workflow:
 Vault and kubernetes authentication is a method to be used when vault can trust kubernetes as a